dolittle/DotNET.Applications/Documentation/Frontend/ASP.NETCore/startup.md

             app.UseDeveloperExceptionPage();
         }

-        app.UseBifrost(env);
+        app.UsedoLittle(env);
     }
 }
 ```

-Notice that Bifrost relies on the routing mechanism in ASP.NET Core through the `.AddRouting` call.
+Notice that doLittle relies on the routing mechanism in ASP.NET Core through the `.AddRouting` call.
 With this in place you can get started with everything else, have a look at the [end to end tutorial](../Tutorials/end_to_end.md).